Secure CheckoutPersonal information is secured with SSL technology.

-Using Scanner Data for Food Policy Research: An Economist's Guide is a practitioners’ guide to using and interpreting scanner data obtained from stores and households in policy research.
-It provides practical advice for using the data, interpreting results, and addressing key methodological issues, such as aggregation and constructing price indices.
-In addition, the book demonstrates some of the key econometric and statistical applications of the data, including estimating demand systems for policy simulation, tracking changes in purchases and nutrients over time, conducting cost-benefit analysis of food policies, and analyzing the effects of food access on food choices.
+Using Scanner Data for Food Policy Research is a practitioners’ guide to using and interpreting scanner data obtained from stores and households in policy research.
+It provides practical advice for using the data and interpreting their results.
+It helps the reader address key methodological issues such as aggregation, constructing price indices, and matching the data to nutrient values.
+It demonstrates some of the key econometric and statistical applications of the data, including estimating demand systems for policy simulation, analyzing effects of food access on food choices, and conducting cost-benefit analysis of food policies.

-- Demonstrates how to use scanner data using tools from econometric and statistical analyses
+- Demonstrate how to use scanner data using tools from econometric and statistical analyses, including the limitations in interpreting results using the data

-- Resolves key methodological issues related to using the data to facilitate more rapid analyses
+- Describe and resolve key methodological issues related to using the data to facilitate more rapid analyses

-- Provides an overview of published literature as background for designing new studies
+- Provide an overview of published literature as background for designing new studies

 Early career researchers, typically at 1st year PhD level, particularly those working with scanner data in agricultural and food economics, nutrition, and public health contexts.
 Some policymakers and analysts, particularly from NGOs